Summary:

 The loan is a second trust deed.
 Please let me know whether placing a second lien on the property is allowed.
 The first lien may prohibit placing a junior lien on the property, particularly for commercial properties.

-As a matter of law, you can place a second lien for a single one-unit to four units.
+As a matter of law, you can place a second lien on a single unit or up to four units.

-An exception may be if the first trust deed is in a prior owner's name and not the current owner's.
+An exception may apply if the first trust deed is in the name of a prior owner, rather than the current owner.
 In that case, you may want to have it passed by your attorney.

-You must review the documents on units of five or greater and all commercial, industrial, and land.
+You must review the documents for units of five or greater, as well as all commercial, industrial, and land properties.
 The prohibition for placing a junior lien on the property will be in the deed of trust or the loan agreement.
 The deed of trust is a recorded instrument, but the loan agreement is not.
 Sometimes, the prohibition only appears on the loan agreement, so a copy is not readily available as a recorded instrument.
-Could you ask the borrower for it?
+Could you ask the Borrower for it?

 A geo-tracker database should scan all commercial properties to determine whether they or the surrounding properties may be contaminated.
 Then, please download the summary and place it in your digital loan file.